 In accordance with the NYSE American corporate governance listing standards, it is our policy that the board of directors consist of a majority of independent directors.
 Our board of directors reviews the relationships that each director has with us and other parties.
 Only those directors who do not have any of the categorical relationships that preclude them from being independent within the independence requirements of the NYSE American corporate governance listing standards and who the board of directors affirmatively determines have no relationships that would interfere with the exercise of independent judgment in carrying out the responsibilities of a director are considered to be independent directors.
-The board of directors has reviewed a number of factors to evaluate the independence of each of its members.
+The board of directors reviews a number of factors to evaluate the independence of each of its members.
 These factors include its members' current and historic relationships with us and our subsidiaries; their relationships with management and other directors; the relationships their current and former employers have with us and our subsidiaries; and the relationships between us and other companies of which our board members are directors or executive officers.
-After evaluating these factors, the board of directors has determined that all seven members are "independent" directors within the independence requirements of the NYSE American corporate governance listing standards and all applicable rules and regulations of the SEC.
+After evaluating these factors, the board of directors determined that, during fiscal 2018, all seven members were "independent" directors within the independence requirements of the NYSE American corporate governance listing standards and all applicable rules and regulations of the SEC, and all board committee members were independent for the purposes of the committees on which they served.